 What’s considered a “normal” glucose level?

-Blood glucose levels are frequently checked during standard yearly check-ups as a screening test for diabetes.
-Additionally, many people track their glucose at home with an over-the-counter finger prick method, as a way to track their health and make sure they are staying out of danger.
-When blood glucose (or blood “sugar”) is checked, either by your healthcare provider or with a home finger stick glucose monitor, the results are measured in milligrams (mg) of glucose per deciliter (dl) of blood.
+Your doctor will likely test your blood glucose levels as a screening test for diabetes during a standard yearly check-up.
+Additionally, many people track their glucose at home with an over-the-counter finger-prick test.
+When you check blood glucose (also called blood sugar), either at a doctor’s office or with a home finger stick glucose monitor, the results are in milligrams (mg) of glucose per deciliter (dl) of blood.

-One of the most common glucose measurements you will hear discussed is the fasting plasma glucose (FPG) level, also referred to has fasting blood glucose (FBG) levels.
-Fasting plasma glucose (FPG) is determined by checking your blood glucose levels after not having anything calories at least 8 hours before the test.
-According to the American Diabetes Association (ADA), people can be classified into one of three categories depending on their fasting plasma glucose levels: normal, prediabetes, and diabetes.
+One of the most common glucose measurements is fasting plasma glucose (FPG) or fasting blood glucose (FBG), and it’s found by checking blood glucose levels after not having any calories at least eight hours before the test.
+According to the American Diabetes Association (ADA), people can be classified into three categories depending on their fasting plasma glucose levels: normal, prediabetes, and diabetes.
 To be considered “normal,” fasting glucose must be under 100 mg/dl.

-Post-meal glucose levels are also meaningful with regards to your health, and high post-meal glucose levels are linked to worsened glucose control over time, development of obesity, diabetes, and cardiovascular disease, and impaired exercise and cognitive performance.
-While it is not unexpected for glucose levels to increase after a meal as the glucose from the meal is released into the blood, if this level is too high it is not good for health and can predispose one to disease over time.
-According to the International Diabetes Federation (IDF) guidelines for the management of post-meal glucose levels, nondiabetic people should have a glucose level of no higher than 140 mg/dl after meals, and glucose should return to pre-meal levels within 2-3 hours.
-Post-meal hyperglycemia (elevated glucose) is defined as a glucose level >140 mg/dl 1-2 hours after ingestion of food or drinks.
+Post-meal glucose levels are also meaningful, and high post-meal glucose levels can worsen glucose control over time and lead to obesity, diabetes, cardiovascular disease, and impaired exercise and cognitive performance.
+While it is not unexpected for glucose levels to increase after a meal as the glucose from the meal is released into the blood, if this level is too high, it is not good for health and can predispose one to disease over time.
+According to the International Diabetes Federation (IDF) guidelines for managing post-meal glucose levels, nondiabetic people should have a glucose level of no higher than 140 mg/dl after meals, and glucose should return to pre-meal levels within 2-3 hours.
+Post-meal hyperglycemia (elevated glucose) is defined as a glucose level >140 mg/dl 1-2 hours after the ingestion of food or drinks.

-Of note, CGM devices measure interstitial glucose levels (glucose from the fluid in between cells) in contrast to blood/plasma glucose levels (glucose in the blood) measured in the FPG tests.
-While interstitial glucose and blood/plasma glucose levels correlate highly, they are not precisely the same thing and diagnoses are not made from interstitial measurements.
+Of note, CGM devices measure interstitial glucose levels (glucose from the fluid in between cells) compared to blood/plasma glucose levels (glucose in the blood) measured in the FPG tests.
+While interstitial glucose and blood/plasma glucose levels correlate highly, they are not precisely the same, and diagnoses are not made from interstitial measurements.

 Below is a summary overview of data about 24-hour glucose trends in nondiabetic individuals wearing CGM to gain a better understanding of “what’s normal.”